Syro-Malabar Church: Liturgy

-The Holy Mass, which is called Holy Qurbana in East Syriac Aramaic and means "Eucharist", is celebrated in its solemn form on Sundays and special occasions.
+The East Syriac Eucharistic Liturgy, which is called Holy Qurbana in East Syriac Aramaic and means "Eucharist", is celebrated in its solemn form on Sundays and special occasions.
 During the celebration of the Qurbana, priests and deacons put on elaborate vestments which are unique to the Syro-Malabar Catholic Church.
 The most solemn form of Holy Mass (Holy Qurbana) is Rāsa, literally which means "Mystery".

+Forced liturgical latinization

+The liturgy of the Syro-Malabar Church was in a heavily latinized state when the church was finally emancipated in 1896 after 300 years of Latin administration inflicted by the Portuguese in the 16th century.
+The history of latinization in the Syro-Malabar Church stems from the colonial Synod of Diamper in 1599, which among other things, declared the Chaldean Catholic Patriarch a Nestorian heretic.
+The successive Jesuit and Carmelite administration indulged in further latinizations in the Syro-Malabar Church.

+Liturgical latinisation was furthered in 1896 by Ladislaus Zaleski, the Apostolic Delegate to India, who requested permission to translate the Roman Pontifical into Syriac.
+This was the choice of some Malabar prelates, who chose it over the East Syriac Rite and West Syriac Rite pontificals.
+A large number of Syro-Malabarians had schismed and joined with Assyrians at that time and various delayed the approval of this translation, until in 1934 Pope Pius XI stated that latinization was to no longer be encouraged.
+He initiated a process of liturgical reform that sought to restore the oriental nature of the Latinized Syro-Malabar rite.

 Restoration of East Syriac liturgy

 East Syriac liturgy has three anaphorae: those of the Holy Apostles (Saints Mar Addai and Mar Mari), Mar Theodore Mpašqana, and Mar Nestorius.
 The first is the most popularly and extensively used.
 The second is used (except when the third is ordered) from Advent to Palm Sunday.
 The third was traditionally used on the Epiphany and the feasts of St. John the Baptist and of the Greek Doctors, both of which occur in Epiphany-tide on the Wednesday of the Rogation of the Ninevites, and on Maundy Thursday.
 The same pro-anaphoral part (Liturgy of the Word) serves for all three.

 In the second half of the 20th century, there was a movement for better understanding of the liturgical rites.
 A restored Eucharistic liturgy, drawing on the original East Syriac sources, was approved by Pope Pius XII in 1957, and for the first time on the feast of St. Thomas on 3 July 1962 the vernacular, Malayalam, was introduced for the celebration of the Syro-Malabar Qurbana.
-Currently they celebrate the Divine Liturgy of Addai and Mari and the Anaphora of Theodre in mostly Malayalam, with Syriac and English influences.

-Besides the Anaphora of Mar Addai and Mar Mari being used currently in Syro-Malabar liturgy, there are two more anaphorae known as Anaphora of Theodore and Anaphora of Nestorius.
-That the Anaphora of Theodore which was withdrawn from use after the Synod of Diamper (a large number of churches used it up to 1896) is being used again in the Syro-Malabar Church after 415 years is indeed an important historical reality.
-In a way the Syro-Malabar church rejected the Synod of Diamper.
-Pope Pius XII during the process of restoration of the Syro-Malabar Qurbana in 1957 had requested the restoration of the Anaphorae of Theodore and Nestorius.